matt-ankerson/azure-sql-security-sample/README.md

-#Contoso Clinic Demo Application
+#Contoso Bike Shop Demo Application

-### Note: This demo application has been modified to demonstrate a slightly different business scenario.
+### Note: This demo application has been modified to demonstrate a different business scenario.

-Find the *real* working version here: <https://github.com/Microsoft/azure-sql-security-sample>
+Find the original version here: <https://github.com/Microsoft/azure-sql-security-sample>

 Sample application with database that showcases security features of Azure SQL DB (V12).